-Given a lack of well-established guidance on managing PFOS and PFOA, in 2014 CRC CARE established a 20-member Technical Working Group (TWG), comprising regulators, scientific experts and industry, to oversight the the project.
-The ultimate aim is practical, user-friendly national guidance for regulators (environment protection authorities) and other parties involved in the management of PFOS and PFOA contamination.
+In 2014, given a lack of well-established guidance on managing PFOS and PFOA, CRC CARE enhanced its Project Advisory Group, comprising regulators, scientific experts and industry, to oversight the development of guidance for PFOS and PFOA.
+The ultimate aim was practical, user-friendly national guidance for regulators (environment protection authorities) and other parties involved in the management of PFOS and PFOA contamination.

 CRC CARE has published a five-part technical document, which can be downloaded from the Technical Reports page.
 The purpose of the CRC CARE guidance is to provide a consistent, risk-based approach to the assessment, management and remediation of PFAS contamination in Australia.
 The guidance includes: